10 Trends Shaping the Future of Payments & E-commerce

 - Minimizes or eliminates waiting time

-Frequently used frictionless payments include contactless card payments, mobile and digital wallets, recurring payments or subscriptions, invisible payments, in-app payments, one-click payments (like Click to Pay), and device-initiated payments.
+Frequently used frictionless payments include contactless card payments, QR code payments, mobile and digital wallet payments, recurring payments or subscriptions, invisible payments, in-app payments, one-click payments (like Click to Pay), and device-initiated payments.

 Further reading: Online Payment Methods for Your E-commerce Business